Donor Profile

 Global health is an important issue for Germany’s development policy and was highlighted in Germany's G7 and G20 presidencies in 2017 and 2022, respectively.
 In line with Germany’s strong international response to the COVID-19 pandemic, pandemic response and preparedness have been a focus since 2020.
 The BMZ established a new subdivision entitled Special initiative for pandemic and global health, pandemic prevention, One Health.
 Under Germany’s 2022 G7 presidency, a G7-Pact for Pandemic Readiness was initiated to strengthen and align efforts to bolster worldwide pandemic readiness.

 Climate protection has been emphasized by the BMZ as a ‘cornerstone’ of German development policy and increased in focus in recent years.
 Within this sector, the BMZ focuses on supporting LMICs in climate change mitigation, especially through enhancing the energy transition in these countries.
-Germany entered into so-called ‘Just Energy Transition Partnerships’ with South Africa in 2021 and with Indonesia and Viet Nam in 2022.
-In 2023, Germany reported that it had exceeded its US$6 billion climate finance pledge two years ahead of schedule, and published multiple statements urging other donors to follow its example in paying their fair share of climate finance.
+Germany entered into a ‘Just Energy Transition Partnership’ with South Africa in 2021 and with Indonesia and Vietnam in 2022.
+In 2023, Germany reported that it had exceeded its EUR6 billion US$6.3 billion) climate finance pledge three years ahead of schedule, and published multiple statements urging other donors to follow its example in paying their fair share of climate finance.
+In light of the budget cuts to the BMZ, which provides the majority of Germany's international climate finance, Germany did not reach the EUR6 billion ( US$6.3 billion) target in 2023 and will be unlikely to reach it in 2024.

-Germany has also published a strategy on foreign climate policy after COP28.
-Germany's climate foreign policy strategy aims to address the changes brought by the climate crisis, emphasizing the importance of swift, ambitious, and cooperative action on a global scale to achieve the Paris Agreement goals.
+Germany published a strategy on foreign climate policy after COP28 in 2023.
+The strategy aims to address the changes brought by the climate crisis, emphasizing the importance of swift, ambitious, and cooperative action on a global scale to achieve the Paris Agreement goals.
 Through a multilateral approach anchored in frameworks like the UNFCCC and the Paris Agreement, Germany seeks to tackle climate change, biodiversity loss, and environmental pollution while promoting social justice and economic prosperity.
-This strategy , guided by principles of sustainability and international cooperation, prioritizes the reduction of greenhouse gas emissions, the transition to renewable energy, and the protection of vulnerable communities, ecosystems, and global health, aiming to strengthen resilience, peace, and security worldwide.
+The strategy, guided by principles of sustainability and international cooperation, prioritizes the reduction of greenhouse gas emissions, the transition to renewable energy, and the protection of vulnerable communities, ecosystems, and global health, aiming to strengthen resilience, peace, and security worldwide.

 In April 2024, the BMZ published a strategy paper on Preserving our natural livelihoods.
 The BMZ announced that it will increase Germany's commitment to international biodiversity conservation to EUR1.5 billion ( US$1.6 billion) annually by 2025, as part of the EUR6 billion ( US$6.3 billion) per year for international climate financing.
 Germany's whole-of-government strategy on climate foreign policy defines accelerating the global energy transition; making the economy more fair and climate-proof; protecting lives, livelihoods and health; sustainable use of ecosystems; resilience peace and security; and climate resilient development as priority action areas.